Why is my air conditioner short cycling

 HVAC

-The answer to 'why is my air conditioner short cycling' is that your air conditioner is turning on and off rapidly, cycling on and off more frequently than normal.
-This can be caused by a few common issues, such as a dirty air filter, a refrigerant leak, a malfunctioning thermostat, or an oversized air conditioning unit.
+The answer to 'why is my air conditioner short cycling' is that your air conditioner is turning on and off rapidly, usually in short cycles of 5-15 minutes.
+This is often caused by issues like a dirty air filter, refrigerant leaks, oversized equipment, or thermostat problems.

-Short cycling can put a lot of strain on your AC system and lead to higher energy bills, as the unit is working harder to maintain the desired temperature.
-It's important to diagnose and address the root cause to ensure your air conditioner is running efficiently and effectively.
+Short cycling can put a lot of strain on your AC system, leading to higher energy bills and potentially causing damage over time.
+It's important to identify and address the root cause to restore normal, efficient operation.

 Sources